Anamika990/ERP-Merchandising-WebApp/README.md

-#ERP Merchandising WebApp
+# ERP Merchandising WebApp

 This is a full-stack ERP (Enterprise Resource Planning) web application built using ASP.NET Web Forms (C#) for managing merchandising operations in a business environment.
 It streamlines workflows such as contract handling, order management, and reporting through an integrated, user-friendly interface.

-🔧 Features
+1. Features

 ✅ Modular structure for Contracts, Orders, and Reports

 ✅ Real-time communication using SignalR